 Foxes, pheasants and muskrats are just a few of the wildlife species visitors might see during walks along the 2.5 miles of trails.
-Meadows are being converted to prairie, and wetlands are being restored in various sections of the park.
+Meadows are being converted to prairie and woodland, and wetlands have been restored in various sections of the park.

 A catch-and-release fishing pond allows park visitors to learn and participate in a sport they can enjoy their entire lives.

 Blues Creek Preserve was acquired at public auction in 1993 with funds provided by an anonymous donor.